-Deadlines for assessment are clearly communicated to students from the start and throughout their programme, and students are made aware of the consequences of failing to meet deadlines.
+Deadlines for assessment are clearly communicated to students from the start, and throughout their programme, and students are made aware of the consequences of failing to meet deadlines.
+Walsall College staff then have 20 working days to provide feedback for Higher Education programme assessments.

 Students are required to adhere to any published dates and deadlines for assessment.
-Any student who, due to a medical or another reason outside of their control, is unable to complete assessment evidence by or on a set date should submit a request for extenuating circumstances or an extension.
+Any student who, due to a medical, or another reason outside of their control is unable to complete assessment evidence by or on a set date, should submit a request for extenuating circumstances or an extension.